flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

   enable: true
   title: Ready to pass the Databricks Spark Exam?
   image: images/databricks_exam_practice_tests_pass.svg
-  content: Join the many students who have passed the Databricks Certified Associate Developer for Apache Spark 3.0 exam and get access to the practice exams right now!
+  content: Join the many students who have passed the Databricks Certified Associate Developer for Apache Spark 3.0 exam without using PDFs or dumps and get access to the practice exams right now!
   button:
     enable: true
     label: Let's go!